Ejostol/Falling-Stands-/paper.md

  The funding for this project was generously provided by the Harvard University Graduate School of Design [Penny White Project Fund](https://www.gsd.harvard.edu/landscape-architecture/fellowships-prizes-and-travel-programs/penny-white-project-fund/) and the Harvard University Asia Center Summer Grant.
 The authors spent one month in Japan in 2019 studying *sugi* trees.
 The work was internally advised by [Sergio Lopez Pineiro](https://holesofmatter.com/), Lecturer at the Harvard University Graduate School of Design, and advised by Dr. Keiko Kuroda, Professor Emeritus at Kobe University.

  <param ve-image url="crypto-sitevisit.JPG"
-       label="The route followed by the authors during their trip in 2019.
+       label="The sites visited by the authors during their trip in 2019.
 Image by Kira Clingen, 2019." license="Image created by author Kira Clingen, 2019.
 No permissions needed.">